CODE SECURITY

 About the Vulnerability: CVE-2024-56325

-In early March 2025, a critical security flaw was discovered and assigned CVE-2024-56325.
-The vulnerability affects Pinot’s authentication mechanism—allowing attackers to bypass authentication entirely in certain configurations.
+In March 2025, a critical security flaw was disclosed in Apache Pinot and assigned CVE-2024-56325.
+The issue affects Pinot’s authentication mechanism, allowing attackers to bypass login checks entirely in certain setups.

-• Pinot provides a REST API for administrative and query operations.
+• Pinot’s REST API is used for both query and administrative operations.

-• That means an attacker could craft a request that tricks the server into thinking it’s authenticated—even when it’s not.
+• As a result, an attacker could craft a malicious request that makes the server believe it’s authenticated, even when no valid credentials are provided.

-This is classified as Critical because it enables unauthorized access to admin endpoints, potentially allowing:
+This flaw is rated Critical because it enables unauthorized access to administrative endpoints, which can lead to:

 How Does It Work?